Margaret M. (Matthew) Colbert

-Margaret Matthew Colbert passed away on February 24, 2007.
-She was one of the great pioneers of paleoart.
+Margaret Matthew Colbert passed away on February 24, 2007, at the age of 96.

 Edwin Harris Colbert